-As a waiver service defined in Appendix C-3.
+As an administrative activity.
+Complete item C-1-c.

+b.
+Provision of Case Management Services to Waiver Participants.
+Indicate how case management is furnished to waiver participants (select one): O Not applicable - Case management is not furnished as a distinct activity to waiver participants.
+Applicable - Case management is furnished as a distinct activity to waiver participants.
+Check each that applies: As a waiver service defined in Appendix C-3.
 Do not complete item C-1-c.

-- ☐ As a Medicaid State plan service under §1915(i) of the Act (HCBS as a State Plan Option).
-Complete item C-1-c. - ✓ As a Medicaid State plan service under §1915(g)(1) of the Act (Targeted Case Management).
-Complete item C-1-c. - As an administrative activity.
-Complete item C-1-c. - c.
+As a Medicaid State plan service under §1915(i) of the Act (HCBS as a State Plan Option).
+Complete item C-1-c. ✓ As a Medicaid State plan service under §1915(g)(1) of the Act (Targeted Case Management).
+Complete item C-1-c.

+c.
 Delivery of Case Management Services.
 Specify the entity or entities that conduct case management functions on behalf of waiver participants:

 Regional centers are responsible for providing case management services to waiver participants.
+Case management includes:
-Case management includes: Comprehensive assessment and periodic reassessment of individual needs, to determine the need for any medical, educational, social or other services;

-- Development (and periodic revision) of an individual program plan (IPP) that is based on the information collected through the assessment; - Referral and related activities (such as scheduling appointments for the individual) to help the eligible individual obtain needed services;

-• Monitoring and follow-up activities to ensure the IPP is implemented effectively and adequately addresses the consumer's needs.
+- Comprehensive assessment and periodic reassessment of individual needs, to determine the need for any medical, educational, social or other services; - Development (and periodic revision) of an individual program plan (IPP) that is based on the information collected through the assessment; - Referral and related activities (such as scheduling appointments for the individual) to help the eligible individual obtain needed services; - Monitoring and follow-up activities to ensure the IPP is implemented effectively and adequately addresses the consumer's needs.